kevinfiero/alchemy-class-notes/class-06.md

 * At my last job I was learning to become a project manager for a supply chain company.
 I had previous experience in the supply chain domain so I was able to use that to layer on the project management skills.
 Trying to learn both how the supply chain industry works and project management would have been extremely challenging.

 **Chapter 3: Object Literals**
 * During today's lab we created an array of object literals.
 Each of these objects had their own properties.
-However, we have no created any methods during labs yet to reference those properties.
+However, we have not yet created any methods during labs to reference those properties.

 **Chapter 5: Document Object Model**
 * The getElementsBy... methods return a live NodeLists where it is updated as the page updates.
 Whereas the querySelector... methods persist in a static list at the time the statement was called.